hrsohel/user-authentication-frontend/README.md

 ---

 ## 🔗 Run the project
-- After clone the project, go to the main folder and the run `npm run dev`
+- After clone the project, go to the main folder and then run `npm run dev`
 - For subdomain authentication, you must run react app on localhost.
 From vercel link, subdomain link will redirect to the localhost.

 - .env file are inluded on the main project.
 You don't have to setup anything maually.
+- Backend api are being hit from the vercel live url.
+No need to run backend in localhost.